-Far more than a simple means of ensuring you’re not caught with your pants down, a belt has the ability to whisper quietly about your assured sense of style or scream loudly about your unforgivable lack of judgement.
+Far more than a simple means of ensuring you’re not caught with your pants down, a man’s belt has the ability to whisper quietly about your assured sense of style or scream loudly about your unforgivable lack of judgement.

 On the other hand, a mismatched belt will draw the eye for all the wrong reasons.
 If it’s the wrong size, it’ll throw your proportions out.
 And if it’s got a ‘fun’ buckle, then technically speaking it’s not actually a belt at all, but a shocking crime against menswear.

-How To Pick A Belt
+How To Pick The Best Belt For Men

 Go Hell For Leather